ocaml-multicore/fun-ocaml-workshop/README.md

 - Optimize the ray tracer.

-- Go wild, implement fractal generator for scenes!
+- Go wild, implement a fractal generator for scenes!